 Pete’s Place only.

-Canoe rentals are available on first-come, first-served basis for campers.
+Canoe rentals are available, reservations are recommended; non-reserved canoes are available on first-come, first-served basis for campers.
 Check at the Park Office for more information.

 Park features on this map are representative only and may not accurately depict regulated park boundaries.
 For official map representation of provincial parks, visit Ontario's Crown Land Use Policy Atlas.